awsdocs/amazon-ec2-user-guide/doc_source/elastic-ip-addresses-eip.md

 ## Elastic IP Address Basics<a name="eip-basics"></a>

 The following are the basic characteristics of an Elastic IP address:
 + To use an Elastic IP address, you first allocate one to your account, and then associate it with your instance or a network interface\.
 + When you associate an Elastic IP address with an instance or its primary network interface, the instance's public IPv4 address \(if it had one\) is released back into Amazon's pool of public IPv4 addresses\.
 You cannot reuse a public IPv4 address\.
 For more information, see [Public IPv4 Addresses and External DNS Hostnames](using-instance-addressing.md#concepts-public-addresses)\.
 + You can disassociate an Elastic IP address from a resource, and reassociate it with a different resource\.
+Any open connections to an instance continue to work for a time even after you disassociate its Elastic IP address and reassociate it with another instance\.
+We recommend that you reopen these connections using the reassociated Elastic IP address\.
 + A disassociated Elastic IP address remains allocated to your account until you explicitly release it\.
 + To ensure efficient use of Elastic IP addresses, we impose a small hourly charge if an Elastic IP address is not associated with a running instance, or if it is associated with a stopped instance or an unattached network interface\.
 While your instance is running, you are not charged for one Elastic IP address associated with the instance, but you are charged for any additional Elastic IP addresses associated with the instance\.
 For more information, see [Amazon EC2 Pricing](https://aws.amazon.com/ec2/pricing/on-demand/#Elastic_IP_Addresses)\.
 + An Elastic IP address is for use in a specific region only\.
 + When you associate an Elastic IP address with an instance that previously had a public IPv4 address, the public DNS hostname of the instance changes to match the Elastic IP address\.
 + We resolve a public DNS hostname to the public IPv4 address or the Elastic IP address of the instance outside the network of the instance, and to the private IPv4 address of the instance from within the network of the instance\.

 If your account supports EC2\-Classic, the use and behavior of Elastic IP addresses for EC2\-Classic and EC2\-VPC may differ\.
 For more information, see [Elastic IP Address Differences for EC2\-Classic and EC2\-VPC](#VPC_EIP_EC2_Differences)\.